 ² A Certificate of Graduation lists your degree and the date of graduation.
 If your transcript does not list a date of graduation or your degree, ask your academic institution for a Certificate of Graduation.

-APEGA must receive transcripts and certificates of graduation from your academic institution in an unopened envelope clearly marked with the institution's official seal or stamp.
-APEGA only accepts these documents in hard copy.
+APEGA must receive all academic documents directly from your academic institution in an unopened envelope clearly marked with the institution's official seal or stamp.
+APEGA also accepts these documents through secure, digital distribution platforms.

 APEGA does not accept: